BellingLauren/ai-case-study/README.md

 ## Overview and Origin

 Waymo, formerly known as Google Self-Driving Car Project, was founded in January, 2009 by Sebastian Thrun and Anthony Levandowski.
 [1][2] The idea for this project was to fully autonomous vehicles to improve mobility, be safer and free up time for people to do other things.
 [3] By 2015, the first fully autonomous ride was completed on public roads by a blind man in Austin, TX.
 [2] After more success in the industry in 2016 Waymo was established under Alphabet as a self-driving technology company.[2]
-By 2017 Waymo started the early rider program allowing residents in the Arizona’s Metro Phoenix are to join on their first public trial of autonomous ride-hailing.[2]
+By 2017 Waymo started the early rider program allowing residents in the Arizona’s Metro Phoenix the ability to join on their first public trial of autonomous ride-hailing.[2]
 The funding for this project has been from multiple sources including Alphabet who has reportedly donated 5 billion dollars to the project.[4]

 ## Business Activities